3mdeb/96boards-docs-wiki/DragonBoard™-410c-Linux-Install.md

 3. Download file(s) and Choose your Host Machine (This is the machine you will be using throughout the process)
 4. Follow your custom set of steps

-If you are having trouble with this document please <a href="https://youtu.be/JoL1rQhJKuA" target="_blank">click here</a> for a video walkthrough.
+If you are having trouble with this document please [click here]() for a video walkthrough.

 ***